During the procedure

-Ablative laser resurfacing is an outpatient procedure typically done in an ambulatory surgery facility.
+Ablative laser resurfacing is an outpatient procedure.
 Before the procedure, your face will be cleaned and your eyes will be covered.
 Your doctor will numb your skin with local anesthetics.
-For extensive resurfacing, such as treatment to your whole face, you may be sedated.
+For extensive resurfacing, such as treatment to your whole face, you might be sedated.

 After the procedure

 After ablative laser resurfacing, the treated skin will be raw, swollen and itchy.
-The yellowish liquid that oozes from treated areas may form crusts.
+Treated areas might ooze yellowish liquid.
 To help avoid scarring, don't pick at crusts or pieces of skin.

 Your doctor will apply a thick ointment to the treated skin and might cover the area with an airtight and watertight dressing.
-To relieve pain after the procedure, take an over-the-counter pain reliever, such as acetaminophen (Tylenol, others), and apply ice packs.
-Your doctor might recommend keeping your head elevated at night.
+To relieve pain after the procedure, take an over-the-counter pain reliever and apply ice packs.

 While you're recovering from ablative laser resurfacing, regularly clean the treated area with water, saline or acetic acid and apply thick, protective ointments, such as petroleum jelly.
 You might prefer to remain at home while you're healing, and your doctor might recommend avoiding strenuous activities.
 Once new skin completely covers the treated area — usually after one or two weeks — you can use cosmetics to conceal any redness.